Dromcolliher: History

 Dromcollogher was first mentioned in 1160 in the Book of Leinster.
 Other historical records include references in "Westropp" (1201), Munster Journal (1751), and the population was recorded as 658 in 1831.

 It is classed as a medieval town by Limerick County Council, and the council's 'County Development Plan' lists a number of protected structures in the area.
 These include the local creamery, courthouse, and the churches of Killagholehane and St. Timothy (now known as St. Bartholomew).
 This church was built in 1824, by Fr.
 Micheal Fitzgerald, who purchased the land from a local landowner.
 It was restored several times, including in the 1950s and 1990s.

 Percy French, the Irish composer, once stayed here and composed the song "There's Only One Street In Dromcollogher".

 Dromcollogher fire

 On 5 September 1926, a timber barn being used as a temporary cinema in Dromcollogher caught fire when a candle ignited a reel of nitrate film.
 Forty-eight people died in this tragedy, always known locally as the Dromcollogher Burning; forty-six of them are buried in a large grave in the grounds of the local church.

-It remained the worst recorded fire disaster in Irish history until the Betelgeuse incident in 1979 and the Stardust disaster in 1981, which claimed fifty and forty-eight lives, respectively.

 Economy

 Dromcollogher was one of the starting points for the Irish Co-Op Movement, with the first Co-Operative creamery being set up here in 1889 on the initiative of Horace Plunkett.
-This protected structure has since been restored, and is now the National Dairy Cooperative Museum.
+This protected structure was subsequently restored, and was used for a period to house the National Dairy Cooperative Museum.

-Since 1962, the town has been home to the 'Irish Dresden' pottery factory, which closed its doors in 2009 but re-opened in 2015.
+Since 1962, Dromcollogher has been home to the 'Irish Dresden' pottery factory, which closed its doors in 2009 but re-opened in 2015.